gohugoio/hugo/content/content/types.md

 with the data set corresponding to that type.
 Hugo does this by utilizing [archetypes](/content/archetypes).

-To create a new piece of content use:
+To create a new piece of content, use:

     hugo new relative/path/to/content.md

-For example if I wanted to create a new post inside the post section I would type:
+For example, if I wanted to create a new post inside the post section, I would type:

     hugo new post/my-newest-post.md